Nampo

 Nampo (North Korean official spelling: Nampho; /ko/), also spelled Namp'o, is a major city in North Korea which is the country's fourth-largest by population.
 The city is an important seaport in the country as it lies on the northern shore of the Taedong River estuary, 15 km east of the estuary's mouth.
 Formerly known as Chinnamp'o, it was a provincial-level "Directly Governed City" ("Chikhalsi") from 1980 to 2004, and was designated a "Special City" ("T'ŭkpyŏlsi", 특별시; 特別市) in 2010.
 Nampo is approximately 50 km southwest of Pyongyang, at the mouth of the Taedong River.
 Since North Korean independence, the city has developed a wide range of industry and has seen significant recent redevelopment.

 History

 Before formation of North Korea

 The city belonged to Gojoseon until the Three Kingdoms era, when it was taken by Goguryeo.
 During this time, the city was part of Sogyong (now Pyongyang) until the Goryeo dynasty, when in the aftermath of the Myocheong rebellion, Sogyong was split into six counties, of which currently constitute Nampo are Kangso-hyon, Ryonggang-hyon and Samhwa-hyon.
 In the late Goryeo period, the area was named Chungnampo for the village of Pogu, located to the south of Chungsan County.
-After the establishment of Joseon dynsasty, the area belonged to Pyongan Province.
+After the establishment of Joseon dynasty, the area belonged to Pyongan Province.